Article Updated: 15 Apr 2022

 Question: Are U.S. taxes already subtracted from “estimated revenue” reports in YouTube Studio?

 Answer: No, according to our knowledge, they are not included in estimated revenue reports.
-Tax deductions under ch.3 are applied later, which you can check on your AdSense transactions page every month.
+Tax deductions under ch.3 are applied later, which you can check on your AdSense transactions page every month (or when you reach the payment treshold).

 This means that whatever number you see in your estimated revenue is the amount you will receive after subtracting YouTube’s revenue share in case that your country of residence has preferential tax treaty with U.S. and tax amount is 0%.
 In all other cases that estimated sum will be subjected to taxation, according to the new terms.